Richard Vague: Politics

 Vague has been a Republican, an independent and registered as a Democrat in 2017.
 In 1995 he served on Delaware's Education Improvement Commission, which recommended decentralization and deregulation of education decisions in the name of financial efficiency.

 In 2017, he served as finance chair on Rebecca Rhynhart's campaign for Philadelphia City Controller.

 In 2014, he was named to Pennsylvania Governor Tom Wolf's transition team as a member of a group to review the Department of Human Services.
 Governor Wolf appointed Vague as Acting Banking and Securities Secretary in February 2020.

 Vague has donated significant sums of money to both Republicans and Democrats.
 In the first half of 2019 he gave $150,000 to political action committee Philadelphia 3.0.

 Vague briefly considered running for president as a Democrat in 2020.
 He conducted 22 focus groups in early primary states.

 Books

-Vague has written four books: The Case for a Debt Jubilee (2021), An Illustrated Business History of the United States (2021), A Brief History of Doom (2019), and The Next Economic Disaster (2014).
+Vague has written five books: The Paradox of Debt (2023), The Case for a Debt Jubilee (2021), An Illustrated Business History of the United States (2021), A Brief History of Doom (2019), and The Next Economic Disaster (2014).
 He claims that all profits from sales of his latest "Debt Jubilee" book will "go to charity."